Skip to content

 psql $DATABASE_URL -f apps/server/schema.sql

-Platform and sample pages are stored as standalone .tsx files with // @key value frontmatter:
+Platform pages are stored as standalone .tsx files with // @key value frontmatter in apps/server/schema/pages/, included by schema.sql.

-Running seed-pages.sh reads the .tsx files, parses their frontmatter, and generates schema/pages.gen.sql and schema/sample-pages.gen.sql.
-The SQL files use \ir to include these generated files.
-The .gen.sql files are gitignored.
+Running seed-pages.sh reads the .tsx files, parses their frontmatter, and generates schema/seed/pages.gen.sql (gitignored). schema.sql uses \ir to include the generated file.

 Existing databases (HQ and tenants) are upgraded in two phases: